lejianwen/rustdesk-api/README_EN.md

    ![web_admin](docs/en_img/web_admin.png)
 2. Regular user interface:
    ![web_user](docs/en_img/web_admin_user.png)
-   You can change your password from the top right corner:
+   In the top right corner, you can change the password, switch languages, and toggle between `day/night` mode.

    ![web_resetpwd](docs/en_img/web_resetpwd.png)
 3. Groups can be customized for easy management.
 Currently, two types are supported: `shared group` and `regular group`.
    ![web_admin_gr](docs/en_img/web_admin_gr.png)
-4. You can directly open the web client for convenient use; it can also be shared with guests, allowing them to remotely access the device via the web client.
+4. You can directly launch the client or open the web client for convenience; you can also share it with guests, who can remotely access the device via the web client.

    ![web_webclient](docs/en_img/admin_webclient.png)
 5. OAuth support: Currently, `GitHub` and `Google`  is supported.
 You need to create an `OAuth App` and configure it in the admin panel.
    ![web_admin_oauth](docs/en_img/web_admin_oauth.png)
     - Create a `GitHub OAuth App`
       at `Settings` -> `Developer settings` -> `OAuth Apps` -> `New OAuth App` [here](https://github.com/settings/developers).